 Revise said policies and practices in the framework of the CAP, its classes, and its curriculum.

 Employ culturally relevant lessons that are inclusive and celebratory of BIPOC, and challenge biased institutional practices.

 CAP is committed to addressing the lack of diversity and representation in the program as well as in media and field of communications.
 A Pew Research study reveals, "Newsroom employees are more likely to be white and male than U.S. workers overall."
 Since the Latinx population at Blair makes up over 30%, our new video highlights our students and incorporates Spanish speakers and subtitles to ensure that our program's message is more accessible to more families.
 Click the logo to watch.

 In June of 2019, we organized our first ever Blair Humanities Camp for BIPOC rising 8th graders to be immersed for a week in interdisciplinary learning.
 The week's thematic focus was on Stories & Identity.
 Students got a taste of CAP and presented projects on the final day revealing their learning in drama, film, history, and English.
 Our focus to recruit BIPOC students from the six feeder middle schools with historically lower CAP applicants was an intentional way to give students from those schools a taste of the CAP.
-Unfortunately, due to COVID, we were unable to run the camp this past summer but hope to bring it back as soon as it is safe.
+Unfortunately, due to COVID, we were unable to run the camp in 2020 but did an online version this past summer in 2021.

 OTHER STAFF DEVELOPMENT

 Two of our teachers will be attending Racial Equity 10-Hour Facilitator Training Series (Train the Trainer) organized by Paul Gorski & the Equity Literacy Institute.
 Click the picture to the right to learn more about the training.
 Additionally, CAP staff participated in a professional development pre-service day focused on Equity.
 Find the training slides here.